Binance Market Update (2022-07-28)

 Binance

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include WING, OP, and LDO, up by 241%, 61%, and 55%, respectively.
+Market outperformers include WING, LPT, and OP, up by 192%, 49%, and 43%, respectively.

 Top stories of the day: